SunLee128/toy_robot/README.md

 Toy Robot Simulator
 ===================
 ### About
 This is my solution to the famous Toy Robot Simulator challenge in Ruby.
-The specification is here. [click on this link](##Specification)

 ### Installation